Blacksmoke16/GESI/README.md

 Discord Server: https://discordapp.com/invite/eEAH2et

 ## Copyright

 EVE Online and the EVE logo are the registered trademarks of CCP hf.
 All rights are reserved worldwide.
 All other trademarks are the property of their respective owners.
 EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
 All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
 CCP hf. has granted permission to GESI to use EVE Online and all associated logos and designs for promotional and information purposes on its website but does not endorse, and is not in any way affiliated with, the GESI.
 CCP is in no way responsible for the content on or functioning of this website, nor can it be liable for any damage arising from the use of this website.

 ## Privacy Policy

 GESI only requires access to spreadsheets it is enabled on in order to operate.
-GESI uses the spreadsheet's ID for error logging.
+GESI uses the spreadsheet's ID for error logging, and the current user's temporary anonymous key for analytics.
 GESI does not store, use, share, or access any other data related to your Google account.